What is the Order of DeMolay?

 One of the requirements for membership is the belief in a Supreme Being.
 Members include Christians, Jews, Mormons, Hindus, Buddhists, Muslims and others.
 The Bible, however, warns of memberships that bind us to nonbelievers (2 Corinthians 6:14–18).

 This teaching is contrary to the very Word of God.
-The Bible is not a “symbolic tool.
-“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in Righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Timothy 3:16-17).
-Even though the DeMolay declares the Bible is a symbolic item, it shamelessly uses it for the purpose of making a candidate believe the oath they are taking is solemn and in some way supported by God.
+The Bible is not a “symbolic tool.”
+“All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work” (2 Timothy 3:16–17).
+Even though the DeMolay declares the Bible is a symbolic item, it shamelessly uses it for the purpose of making a candidate believe the oath he is taking is solemn and in some way supported by God.

 The DeMolay claims they do not teach a religious creed; however, by requiring the candidate to believe in a Supreme Being, taking oaths “in the presence of God,” declaring to “love and serve God,” calling on assistance from God (“so help me God!”) and teaching a “reverence for sacred things,” the DeMolay is teaching a religious creed.
 The “Seven Cardinal virtues” reveals the religious creed scattered throughout.
 The Seven Cardinal virtues are as follows; “filial love, reverence for sacred things, courtesy, comradeship, fidelity, cleanness and patriotism.”
-Below are excerpts of the ritual that clearly show they have a religious creed (creed: any statement or system of beliefs or principles)
+Below are excerpts from the ritual that clearly show they have a religious creed (a statement or system of beliefs or principles):

 “As we are all sons of earthly parents, so are we the children of the Universal Father.”